What is YINI and Why?

 - INI → simple

-- Headings → clear structure markers (
+- Headings → clear section markers such as

-That's YINI — familiar, readable, and structured.
+That's YINI — familiar, readable, structured, and practical to validate.

 🧯 Why does YINI exist?